 For additional information on undergraduate research and research grants at Fordham see:

 While many Integrative Neuroscience students will pursue their independent research with Fordham faculty, others may choose to work at other institutions.

 Frank Gifford Memorial Internships

 This program is available through the generous support of Fordham Law School alumnus Phillip Marella, and his foundation, Dana’s Angels Research Trust (DART).
-Mr. Marella has pledged to support two Integrative Neuroscience students annually for conducting research over the summer at the laboratories of Dr. Steven Walkley at the Albert Einstein College of Medicine and Dr. Frederick Maxfield at Weill Cornell Medical College.
-The focus of these fellowships is to promote the research conducted in these labs aimed at finding genetic interventions for Niemann-Pick Type C Disease (an illness which has afflicted Mr. Marella’s children).
-Support includes a stipend.
-Applications for these fellowships are due February 25.
+Mr. Marella has pledged to support one Integrative Neuroscience student this year to conduct research over the summer at the laboratory of Dr. Frederick Maxfield at Weill Cornell Medical College.
+The focus of this fellowship is to promote research aimed at finding genetic interventions for Niemann-Pick Type C Disease (an illness which has afflicted Mr. Marella’s children).
+Support includes a stipend and Fordham housing.
+Applications for this fellowship are due February 28, 2020.

 View a list of investigators around the New York City Metro Area who have voiced interest in taking a Fordham student.
 Please let us know if you are applying.